 2. When the Chair is to be selected or reappointed, the voting members may make their preference known as follows.
 After the advisory ballot is distributed by the Dean to the voting membership and before the date it must be returned, a meeting of the voting membership may be convened by written petition to the Chair of one-fifth of the voting members or of a majority of the Executive Committee.
 Prospective candidates may address the voting membership and respond to questions.
 A secret, unranked vote will be taken to determine the voting members’ preferences and the results will be made known to the voting members and the Dean.

-- The Chair, with the advice and consent of the Executive Committee, shall initiate nominations of the Director of Graduate Studies (DGS), the Director of Undergraduate Studies (DUS), and the Director of the Masters Program (DMP).
+3. The Chair, with the advice and consent of the Executive Committee, shall initiate nominations of the Director of Graduate Studies (DGS) and the Director of Undergraduate Studies (DUS).
 All such nominations require acceptance by majority vote of the voting members.
 In the event of a negative vote, the process shall be repeated until the majority of the voting members approves a candidate.

-- The DGS, DUS, and DMP shall ordinarily be appointed for three consecutive academic years.
+5. The DGS and DUS shall ordinarily be appointed for three consecutive academic years.

-- The Standing Committees of the Department are:
+2. The Standing Committees of the department are: